wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/cloud-retail-get-started/includes/2-unified-profiles.md

 Customer data platforms share common elements such as data collection, profile unification, segmentation, and activation.
 With unified customer profiles in Dynamics 365 Customer Insights, you get that and more.
 Customer Insights includes out of the box profiles that can be enriched using included services to better know your customer and get a single view of them with the unified customer profile.
-Dynamics 365 Customer Insights are managed and maintained by the business users in your organization, avoiding the added expense of more costly IT resources.
+Dynamics 365 Customer Insights is managed and maintained by the business users in your organization, avoiding the added expense of more costly IT resources.
 As part of the unified customer profile in Customer Insights, you can include a custom retail churn score using the retail channel churn predictive model in Microsoft Cloud for Retail.

 ## Customer Insights